 The Conservancy's future We Energies Foundation Healing Garden is nearly an acre and on the same land as the majestic forest of historic trees.
 The trees create a canopy during all seasons providing the visitor an experience which is world-class.
 The Garden is specifically designed to provide the visitor with the natural environment to reduce stress responses.
 This affects the endocrine, cardiovascular, immune and nervous systems.
 Areas for rest, reflection and rejuvenation will be abundant.

-The Healing Garden will be located just outside the doors of the Reiman Center for Cancer Care and wrapping around the Healing Chapel.
+The future We Energies Foundation Healing Garden will be located just outside the doors of the Reiman Center for Cancer Care and wrapping around the Healing Chapel.

-Founder naming rights are available for $500,000.
+Several sponsorships are available for various aspects of the Healing Garden.
 To learn how you or your organization can help, click below.